msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 The mythical 10x developer.
 Any of you here?
 So I'm the only one?
 Nah, you are just modest.
 And OK, I'm not really 10x...

 I see lot of misunderstanding of the topic, I agree it was abused a lot but the idea is not that you produce 10 times more then the other person but that you bring 10 times more value.

+## MVP - more valuable player

  What is value?
 Build an important feature or squash a terrible bug.
+Do you have a lot of bugs that are creating big problems?
+Take them on.
+Take the one that has most impact, not the hardest or easiest to solve.
+Dont go for quality, quantity, challenge but for IMPACT

 Suggest improvements.
 Be the change you want to see.

-## MVP - more valuable player

-be more valuable player for the team and product.For smaller chunks of time (<10%) dont ask for permission, it's better to ask for forgiveness.
+be more valuable player for the team and product.chunks of time (<10%) dont ask for permission, it's better to ask for forgiveness.

 Your team is not writing tests?
 Learn how to do it and teach others later.

 You are not using phpstan or psalm?
 When you go to work tomorrow: add it.
 Learn it.

-Do you have a lot of bugs that are creating big problems?
-Take them on.
-Take the one that has most impact, not the hardest or easiest to solve.
-Dont go for quality, quantity, challenge but for IMPACT

 When you are doing something for the first time, document it.
 It's enough to just write down what you did, copy/paste in links where you found it.
 It will be a good reference to you and possibly others when they have to look into it.